ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 ### Step five: Update the ClusterRole
 {: #upgrade-k8-clusterrole-firewall}

-This step is only required if you are upgrading from v2.1.0 or v2.1.1.
-Otherwise, you can skip to [Step six](#upgrade-k8-operator-firewall).
-{: note}

 You need to update the ClusterRole that is applied to your project.
 Copy the following text to a file on your local system and save the file as `ibp-clusterrole.yaml`.
 Edit the file and replace `<NAMESPACE>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment namespace.